 The key points to note with the existing Time to Pay scheme are:

-• If you know you will have difficulties making your tax payments, you should contact HMRC or make an online application as soon as possible and before the payment due date.
+• If a taxpayer knows they will have difficulties paying their tax, they should contact HMRC or make an online application as soon as possible and before the payment due date.
 HMRC’s systems do not allow payment arrangements to be set up too far in advance meaning that you may need to contact them 1-2 weeks before the due date for the payment.

-• You should make sure as far as possible that all returns are filed up to date.
+• Taxpayers should ensure as far as possible that all returns are filed up to date.
 HMRC are more likely to agree to payment arrangements if there are no outstanding returns.

 • HMRC may require cashflow forecasts, budgets and details of assets and liabilities to support the request for time to pay so be prepared to provide these.

-• HMRC will expect you to tell them how much you can afford.
-They will not tell you.
-You should expect to pay a fixed amount each month.
+• HMRC will expect the taxpayer to tell them how much they can afford.
+A fixed amount each month should be expected.

 • Do not be overambitious, it is better to take longer to pay than to commit to something unrealistic and then not be able to meet the agreed amounts and payment schedule.

-• Once you have an agreement in place you must pay future tax liabilities on time or renegotiate your arrangements to include them.
+• Once an agreement is in place, future tax liabilities must be paid on time or current plans can be renegotiated to include them.

-• As this is a formal agreement with HMRC you should receive it in writing.
+• As this is a formal agreement with HMRC, it will be made in writing.

-• As long as you have an agreement in place before the deadline for late payment penalties to be charged you will not have to pay penalties.
-Under current arrangements interest remains due.
-If you default on your time to pay agreement penalties may then become due.
+• As long as an agreement is in place before the deadline for late payment, no penalties will be charged.
+Under current arrangements, interest remains due.
+If taxpayers default on their time to pay agreement penalties may become due.

-• If your business has multiple tax debts you may need to prioritise which you pay and which you seek time to pay for.
-It can be harder to negotiate arrangements for VAT, PAYE and NICs than for Income Tax and Corporation Tax so consider whether you should pay these first.
+• If a business has multiple tax debts, they may need to prioritise which are paid and which form part of the payment plan.
+It can be harder to negotiate arrangements for VAT, PAYE and NICs than for Income Tax and Corporation Tax so consider whether these should be paid first.

-• If you do not agree Time to Pay arrangements with HMRC and fail to pay your tax interest and penalties will be charged.
+• If a taxpayer does not agree Time to Pay arrangements with HMRC and fails to pay thier tax, interest and penalties will be charged.

 Useful guides on this topic